SchweizerischeBundesbahnen/scion-workbench/README.md

 We would like to thank SBB which supports open source software and made SCION Workbench possible in the first place.

+### Disclaimer
+As for now, the SCION Workbench and the SCION Workbench Application Platform are exclusively optimized and tested on the latest Google Chrome Release.
+Nevertheless, most things should work fine on other modern browsers like Firefox or Microsoft Edge.
+We are planning to support and test more browsers in the future.

 ## Current Project Version
 [![Project version](https://img.shields.io/npm/v/@scion/workbench.svg)][menu-download] [![Project version](https://img.shields.io/npm/v/@scion/workbench/next.svg)][menu-download]